 - 1. Overseeing the district training to committee participants. - 2.
 Requesting the desired quantity of training materials and evaluation samples. - 3.
 Receiving the evaluation samples. - 4.
-Announcing meetings publicly. - 5.
+Announcing meetings publicly, and complying with all legislation regarding the public hearing process. - 5.
 Organizing committees in the election of a chairperson and in completing the evaluations. - 6.
 Overseeing the evaluations. - 7.
 Documenting the rankings assigned to the submissions. - 8.
 Documenting the comments to reflect the consensus opinion of the committee. - 9.
 Verifying that the summary evaluation form is representative of the committee's findings. - 10.
 Requesting additional samples of top-ranked materials. - 11.
 Organizing additional actions requested by the district committee. - 12.
 Making recommendations of adoption materials to the School Board. - 13.
 Returning publisher samples, if requested. - 14.
 Ordering new adoption materials. - 15.
 Certifying annual school inventories.